starkware-libs/starknet-staking/docs/spec.md

 ) -> u64
 ```
 #### description <!-- omit from toc -->
-Calculate rewards and transfer the delegation pool rewards to the delegation pool contract.
+Update rewards and transfer the delegation pool rewards to the delegation pool contract.
 Return the updated staker index.
 #### emits <!-- omit from toc -->
 [Rewards Supplied To Delegation Pool](#rewards-supplied-to-delegation-pool)